Composition Profile Properties and Classification of Soil in India

 The composition of merely of the montmorillonite group thus shows swelling and shrinking.
 These soils have A & C horizons due to the mixing up of layer pH varying from 7.5 to 8.5.

-Distribution; The black soils are found in parts of Maharastra, Gujarat, MP, Rajasthan, U.P., AP., Tamil Nadu, and Mysore.
+Distribution: The black soils are found in parts of Maharashtra, Gujarat, MP, Rajasthan, UP, AP., Tamil Nadu, and Mysore.

 4. Alluvial Soils

-Distribution; These soils cover a large part of Rajasthan, Punjab, U.P., Bihar, W.B., Gujarat, and some parts of Assam, Orissa.
+Distribution: These soils cover a large part of Rajasthan, Punjab, U.P., Bihar, W.B., Gujarat, and some parts of Assam, Odisha.

 5. Desert Soil